WilmerJSB04/WilmerJSB04/README.md

-# 💫 About Me:
+## 💫 About Me:
-💻 Web Developer with 4 years of experience.
-Proficient in both Front-end and Back-end development, with skills in handling both relational and non-relational databases.
-Passionate about creating innovative and functional solutions that drive project success.
-Capable of working autonomously and in a team, always seeking to learn and grow in the field of web development.
+💻 Experienced Web Developer with a solid 4-year track record in both Front-end and Back-end development.
+Proficient in managing relational and non-relational databases, ensuring robust and scalable web solutions.
+Passionate about crafting innovative and functional applications that contribute to project success.
+Highly adaptable and capable of working autonomously or as part of a collaborative team.
+Committed to continuous learning and growth in the dynamic field of web development.

 ## 🌐 Socials: